isovector/certainty-by-construction/src/book/2-numbers.lagda.md

 ```

 With a little thought, it's clear that this function really does implement
 addition.
-By induction, the first argument is either of the form `ctor:zero`, in
+By induction, the first argument might be of the form `ctor:zero`, in
-which case it adds nothing to the result, or it is of the form `suc x`, in which
+which case it adds nothing to the result.

+Otherwise, the first argument must be of the form `ctor:suc` `x`, in which case
-case we assume `x + y` to properly implement addition, and we observe the fact
+we assume `x` `def:+` `y` properly implements addition.
+Then, we observe the
-that $(m + n) + p = m + (n + p)$.
-This is our first mathematical proof, although
+fact that $(m + n) + p = m + (n + p)$.
+This is our first mathematical proof,
-it is a rather "loose" one: argued out in words, rather than being *checked* by
+although it is a rather "loose" one: argued out in words, rather than being
-the computer.
-Nevertheless, it is a great achievement on our path towards
+*checked* by the computer.
+Nevertheless, it is a great achievement on our path
-mathematical fluency and finesse.
+towards mathematical fluency and finesse.

 To wrap things up, we will add a fixity declaration for `def:_+_` so that it
 behaves nicely as an infix operator.
 We must choose a direction for repeated
 additions to associate.
 In fact, it doesn't matter one way or another, and we
 used that fact in the inductive case of `def:_+_`.
 But, looking forwards, we
 realize that subtraction *must* be left-associative in order to get the right
-answer, and therefore it makes sense that addition have the same associativity.
+answer, and therefore it makes sense that addition should also be
-And, as a matter of convention, we will pick precedence 6 for this operator.
+left-associative.
+And, as a matter of convention, we will pick precedence 6 for
+this operator.

 ```agda
   infixl 6 _+_